tscanlin/developers.optimizely.com/src/content/rest/reference/oauth/3-authorization.md

 anchor: authorization
 fields:
   client_id: The client ID for your application (see <a href="http://app.optimizely.com/accountsettings/apps/developers" target="_blank">app settings</a>).
   redirect_uri: A URL-encoded redirect URI to which the user will be redirected after successful (or failed) authorization.
 Must match one of the URIs provided during registration.
-If you are using an authorization code grant, URLs that start with `http://` will be rejected.
+If you are using an authorization code grant, insecure URLs such as those starting with `http://` will be rejected.
 You can always add more redirect URIs to your application on the <a target="_blank" href="https://www.optimizely.com/accountsettings/developer">registration page</a>.
   response_type: The grant type your application requests for authorization.
 As of August 2015, the supported types are `token` (for implicit grant) and `code` (for authorization code grant).
   scopes: A string denoting the access scope(s) your application requires after authorization.
 As of March 2015, the only supported value is `all`, meaning the generated token will have permissions that match the <a target="_blank" href="https://help.optimizely.com/hc/en-us/articles/200040775">user role</a> of the authorizing user.
   state: A value you provide that will be relayed back to you in the response, to protect against CSRF attacks.
 For more information, see the <a target="_blank" href="https://tools.ietf.org/html/rfc6749#section-10.12">CSRF section</a> of the OAuth 2.0 spec.